-The major area of their distribution is offshore islands near South Australia and Tasmania.
-At the breeding season, the Cape Barren geese are usually found in grassy areas, tussock grass or bushes.
-During the rest of the year, they can be seen on beaches, coastal pastures, in brackish lagoons and along the shores of freshwater lakes.
+Cape Barren geese are distributed in offshore islands near South Australia and Tasmania.
+After the nesting when goslings have fledged, some populations usually leave the islands and migrate to the adjacent mainland, while other birds remain there throughout the year.
+Cape Barren geese are usually found in grassy areas, tussock grass, or bushes.
+They can also be seen on beaches, coastal pastures, in brackish lagoons, and along the shores of freshwater lakes.

-This bird is herbivorous, eating only plant matter.
-The usual diet of Cape Barren geese includes tussock grass Poa poifornis, which is a common plant on the islands of their habitat.
-In addition, these birds consume wide variety of grass species, leaves, seeds and stems.
+Cape Barren geese are herbivorous, eating only plant matter.
+The usual diet of these birds includes tussock grass Poa poifornis, which is a common plant on the islands of their habitat.
+In addition, these birds consume a wide variety of grass species, leaves, seeds, and stems.

 Although nowadays the species is not endangered, in the 20th century it has been heavily hunted, which nearly led to its complete extinction.
 Currently, the population of the Cape Barren goose has highly increased and it's protected by a number of wildlife agencies.
 However, threats are still present: a part of their breeding grounds can turn into agricultural lands, thus reducing the habitat of this species.
 It is necessary for these islands to have the status of nature reserves with limited grazing allowed, in order to avoid dense scrubland.